Fulton Financial Corporation (FULT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1882 Founded as Fulton National Bank Established a national banking presence in Lancaster, PA.
+1882 Founding of Fulton National Bank Established a national banking presence in Lancaster, PA, setting the stage for a community-focused model.

 Fulton Financial Corporation (FULT) Ownership Structure